Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/documentation.md

 }
 ```

-To implementing this feature, we can check the words iterator after the split, but before the reverse, for any full
+To implement this feature, we can check the words iterator after the split, but before the reverse, for any full
 stops that occur before the final word.
 To do this we'll iterate over the vector, taking all but the last element, and
 if any word ends with a `.` we can assume it's a sentence break.